markomanninen/calchylus/doc/quick.rst

 `Fibonacci number <https://en.wikipedia.org/wiki/Fibonacci_number>`__.

-In ``calcylus`` these custom macro shorthands representing Lambda forms serves as a strictly mathematical and logical foundation for a minimal programming language that is based on purely untyped Lambda calculus.
+In ``calcylus`` these custom macro shorthands representing Lambda forms serves as a mathematical and logical foundation for a minimal programming language that is based on untyped Lambda calculus.

 .. |Output:| replace:: [output]